Differences between UK and EU trade mark applications

 It is also important to appreciate that the Madrid Procotol has a number of disadvantages:

-Notwithstanding the disadvantages, the Madrid system for the international registration of trade marks is, on balance, a cost-effective and administratively straightforward route to obtaining bespoke and flexible international protection.
+Notwithstanding the disadvantages, the Madrid Protocol for the international registration of trade marks is, on balance, a cost-effective and administratively straightforward route to obtaining bespoke and flexible international protection.

-With the departure of the UK from the EU, many businesses will find that they wish to file both UK and EU trade mark applications, and UK applicants who wish to protect their trade marks in the EU and at least a couple of additional territories may find that the Madrid Protocol route is an attractive option.
-The flexibilty and affordability of the Madrid system may also encourage applicants to include other European countries such as Switzerland, Norway and Turkey, which have historically often been omitted due to the cost of filing direct national applications.
+With the departure of the UK from the EU, many businesses will find themselves in the position of needing to file both UK and EU trade mark applications, and UK applicants who wish to protect their trade marks in the EU and at least a couple of additional territories may find the Madrid Protocol route to be an attractive option.
+The flexibilty and affordability of the Madrid system may also encourage applicants to include other European countries such as Switzerland, Norway and Turkey, which have historically often been omitted due to the cost of filing direct national applications

 Please get in touch for our expert advice on the most appropriate filing strategy to achieve optimum international trade mark protection.